-- a.
-Recommendations on personnel matters, including continuing appointment, renewal of term appointment, and promotion shall be based on: - i. the overall record of the candidate's training, teaching, and other relevant experiences and achievement in his or her academic field and related areas (Note: Activities that are consistnet with the College's mission and strategic plan are legitimate activities within the scope of professional obligations.
-They should be evaluated and entered under whichever categories on the personnel action form are appropriate for the specific activities.) - ii. service to the College, the community and to the profession while at Cortland; - iii. and in the case of promotion, on criteria for rank-to-rank promotion approved by the Faculty Senate.
-The existing criteria for promotion shall be in effect until the Senate approves new criteria. iv.
+a.
+Recommendations on personnel matters, including continuing appointment, renewal of term appointment, and promotion shall be based on:

+i. the overall record of the candidate's training, teaching, and other relevant experiences and achievement in his or her academic field and related areas.
+(Note: Activities that are consistent with the College's mission and strategic plan are legitimate activities within the scope of professional obligations.
+They should be evaluated and entered under whichever categories on the personnel action form are appropriate for the specific activities.) ii. service to the College, the community and to the profession while at Cortland. iii. and in the case of promotion, on criteria for rank-to-rank promotion approved by the Faculty Senate.
+The existing criteria for promotion shall be in effect until the Senate approves iv.
 Evidence of the candidate's record will be submitted as part of a portfolio and will be used at all levels of review.
 This portfolio is distinct from the official personnel file maintained in the Provost's Office, as well as the copies of the personnel file maintained in the dean's and departmental offices.
 The contents of the official files may include confidential materials (such as recommendations from previous reviews) not necessarily contained in the portfolio, and they will be used for review only at the levels of the dean, provost and president.

 - b.
 A personnel committee operates under a rule of secrecy and committee members, except for the chair, shall not discuss outside of a committee meeting, a candidate or his/her case with anyone not serving on the committee, until the committee has voted on the candidate.
 During committee deliberations the committee chair may discuss outside of a committee meeting a candidate's case with persons not on the committee, but, when the chair does so, s/he does so at the specific direction of the committee and in accordance with these policies and procedures. - c.
-Once a committee has voted on a candidate, committee members may testify about a candidate and his/her case before a personnel review committee, and they may discuss a candidate or his/her case with a department chair, an administrator, or a grievance official.
+Once a committee has voted on a candidate, committee members may testify about a candidate and his/her case before the Academic Faculty Affairs Committee, and they may discuss a candidate or his/her case with a department chair, an administrator, or a grievance official.
 However, they shall not discuss a candidate or his/her case with anyone not involved in the personnel process. - d.
 Department chairs and members of all personnel committees shall function as independent evaluators.
-They shall make their decisions in accordance with the highest professional and academic principles, free from departmental, personal, or administrative pressures. - e.
-A candidate for reappointment, continuing appointment, or promotion shall have free access to departmental and school files at all times.
-Copies of materials placed in his/her official file shall also be included in his/her department (to be maintained by the department) and school files (to be maintained by the dean's office).
-Each academic faculty member shall be responsible for seeing to it that materials placed in his/her official file are also included in his/her department file and in his/her school file.
-The official file shall be maintained in accordance with Art.
-31 of the Agreement between UUP and the State of New York. - f.
-Department chairs and members of personnel committees shall make no use of private, secret files in the personnel process. - g.
-A recommendation against continuing appointment, renewal of term appointment, or promotion shall be based mainly on grounds that bear on the candidate's service to the College during his or her time at Cortland.
+They shall make their decisions in accordance with the highest professional and academic principles, free from departmental, personal, or administrative pressures.